Operation Title: Assessments

-Historians regard Operation Title as a skilful but flawed attack.
-Writing in 1956, British official historian Stephen Roskill noted that the operation had been "most original and gallant, though unsuccessful".
-In 2012 Patrick Bishop judged that Tirpitz was "spared by a lucky change in weather and faulty workmanship".
-He has written that despite the "great ingenuity and technical skill" that were put into the plan and the risks taken by many Norwegians, it failed due to the faulty method used to fasten the Chariots to Arthur, and as a result "a great opportunity was squandered".
-In 2019 Angus Konstam wrote that if Arthur hadn't encountered the storm on 31 October "the course of the naval war might have been altered" and the attack had been a "very well-conceived and monumentally courageous operation" that nevertheless ended in failure.
+More recent works by historians have reached similar conclusions.
+Niklas Zetterling and Michael Tamelander wrote in 2009 that the Chariot teams were likely to have severely damaged or sunk Tirpitz if they had been able to attack, and Operation Title failed due to "a brief change of weather and a weakness in the mountings of the [human] torpedoes".
+Similarly, in 2012 Patrick Bishop judged that Tirpitz was "spared by a lucky change in weather and faulty workmanship".
+He has written that despite the "great ingenuity and technical skill" that were put into the plan and the risks taken by many Norwegians, it failed due to the faulty method used to fasten the Chariots to Arthur and as a result "a great opportunity was squandered".
+Robert Lyman concluded in 2015 that "Operation Title had been a brave effort" and "failed through no fault of the men who came so close to success".
+In 2019 Angus Konstam wrote that if Arthur had not encountered the storm on 31 October "the course of the naval war might have been altered" and the attack had been "very well-conceived and monumentally courageous".